 Mareo Hirabayashi, the old master sat down at his empty workbench, on a Sunday afternoon.
 He just finished lunch and wanted to do something else besides taking a nap.
 He smeared his hands over the table, which was an ancient piece of history in itself.
-Mareo looked at it with great joy, as he ran his fingers across the table.
+Mareo looked at it with great joy, as he ran his fingers across the surface.
 The bench was worn, but was as sturdy as a new one.
-He loved this piece of furniture, as it reminded him of his true passion: woodworking.
+He loved this piece of furniture, as it reminded him of his woodworking passion.

-Hirabayashi grabbed a small piece of torn cloth and carefully cleaned the bench.
+Hirabayashi grabbed a small piece of torn cloth and cleaned the bench with great care.
 He wanted to make sure that nothing was on the table.
 He was a man of high precision and craftsmanship.
 His skills were legendary and known across the country.
 He was one of the few remaining elders of a long passed era.
 He did hundreds of woodblocks in his time.
 He worked for newspapers, artists, personal collectors and even for the state.
-Mareo was considered a national treasure, but he really was against the idea.
-He did not like the fame and he was not after fame or money.
-He only wanted to craft.
+Mareo was considered a national treasure, but he was against the idea.
+He did not like the title, as he was against such dogma.
+His true purpose was to craft.
 This was the thing that made him special.

 He put down his little cardboard box of tools on the table and brought out the key block itself.
-A beautiful slab of Japanese cherry that was rich in red colors and tough as steel.
-Hirabayashi forgot where he stopped last time, so he carefully inspected the wood.
+It was a beautiful slab of Japanese cherry wood.
+It was rich in red colors and tough as steel.
+As Hirabayashi was a busy man, he forgot where he stopped last time.
+He had to inspect the piece before he continued.
 The Great Wave off Kanagawa was in his hands.
 It presented the viewer with the cold and harsh reality of the sea.
-Men in rows, all fought together to survive the great elements of the harsh sea.
+Men in rows, all fought together to survive the great elements of the crude weather.

-He did not rushed his work, he never did.
-He always thrived for excellence, and wanted create the best he could.
-After he familiarized himself with his previous progress, he looked for his cutting knife, put on his glasses and began to work.
-However, the knife was dull.
-It barely wanted to carve.
-Mareo made a gentle sigh and prepared for the sharpening.
+He did not rush his work, he never did.
+He always thrived for excellence and wanted create the best he could.
+After he familiarized himself with his progress, he put on his glasses and began to work.
+However, the knife he wanted to use was dull.
+It had a hard time to carve.
+Mareo made a gentle sigh as he prepared to sharpen the blade.
 He put the block aside and brought out his sets of sharpening stones.

 It was an art in itself.
 A ritual, that Hirabayashi did countless times.
-He carefully put some water and ground up some smooth stone on the first stone, and created a light paste.
-It was a neat trick that made his sharpening easier.
+He put some water on the stones and ground up a smooth rock on the first surface.
+It was trick he learned way back, to create a thin paste that made the process much easier.
 One by one, he went through all of his coarse, medium and finishing stones.
 He sharpened with great intricacy.
-Time passed quickly, as he gently hunched over his knife.
+Time passed, as he hunched over his knife.

 It was well beyond teatime, when Mareo stopped his work and took a short break.
-It was a bit difficult for him to get up, as his legs were cramped.
-After doing some short exercise, he went into the kitchen and made some lovely green tea.
-He used his old methods of cooking, as Hirabayashi was a creature of habits and loved the flavors of his old pots.
+It was difficult for him to get up, as his legs were cramped.
+He had to do some exercise, before he went into the kitchen.
+He made some lovely, green tea.
+He used his old methods of cooking, as Hirabayashi was a creature of habits and a lover of old flavors.

 Mareo lived a life of rules.
-Everything he did was according his norms.
+Everything he did was according his dogmas.
 In some ways, he was more of a monk than a carver.
-In his mind, everything had its meaning: every tool and equipment he owned had a soul.
+In his mind, everything had its meaning.
+Every tool and equipment he owned had a soul.
 He took care of them and they cared for him.
 His house was a temple, where joy and happiness roamed around.
-He lived a life of peace and calmness.
+He lived a life of peace and tranquility.